-- Check that you have a key for every door lock; Front and back doors, Close/common entrance door, Bin store, Laundry
+- Check that you have a key for every door lock; Front and back doors and windows, Close/common entrance door, Bin store, Laundry

-- Check whether the meter takes cards or tokens and decide how you want to pay.
-If you want to use a different method of payment contact the gas or electricity company to make your own arrangements.
+- Check whether if meter takes cards or tokens and decide how you want to pay.
+If you want to use a different method of payment contact the gas and/or electricity companies to make your own arrangements.

 - Check that the water, gas and electricity supplies are switched on and working.
 If they are not report them to the local office immediately.

 - Make sure that you know how the central heating system works - if you have any problems get in touch with your Housing Officer.